 We further note that the representations, warranties and covenants made by us in any agreement that is filed as an exhibit to any document that is incorporated by reference herein were made solely for the benefit of the parties to such agreement, including, in some cases, for the purpose of allocating risk among the parties to such agreements, and should not be deemed to be a representation, warranty or covenant to you.
 Moreover, such representations, warranties or covenants were accurate only as of the date when made.
-Accordingly, such representations, warranties should not be relied on as accurately representing the current state of our affairs.
+Accordingly, such representations, warranties and covenants should not be relied on as accurately representing the current state of our affairs.

 We have not authorized anyone to provide any information other than that contained or incorporated by reference in this prospectus supplement, the accompanying prospectus or in a free writing prospectus which we have provided to you.
 We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-This prospectus supplement and the accompanying prospectus in any jurisdiction to or from any person to whom or from whom it is unlawful to make such offer or solicitation of an offer in such jurisdiction.
+This prospectus supplement and the accompanying prospectus do not constitute an offer to sell, or a solicitation of an offer to purchase, the securities offered by this prospectus supplement and the accompanying prospectus in any jurisdiction to or from any person to whom or from whom it is unlawful to make such offer or solicitation of an offer in such jurisdiction.
 The information contained in this prospectus supplement or the accompanying prospectus, or incorporated by reference herein or therein is accurate only as of the respective dates thereof, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or of any sale of our common stock.
-It is important for you to read and consider all information contained in this prospectus, including the documents incorporated by reference herein, in making your investment decision.
+It is important for you to read and consider all information contained in this prospectus supplement and the accompanying prospectus, including the documents incorporated by reference herein and therein, in making your investment decision.
 You should also read and consider the information in the documents to which we have referred you in the sections entitled "Where You Can Find More Information" and "Incorporation of Certain Information By Reference" in this prospectus supplement and in the accompanying prospectus.